bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/source-manifests.md

 What this does is allow you to create top-level folders in your gem, for example `./layouts`, and Bridgetown will load content from whichever folders you specify in your manifest.
-So if you had the file `layouts/fancy.html`, a site could simply reference that layout with `layout: fancy` front matter.
+So if you had the file `layouts/fancy.html`, a site could reference that layout with `layout: fancy` front matter.

 ### Namespacing Your Content